 Ian has been a leading member of the Institute of Directors in Scotland for some years, serving as both Scottish Chairman and as a UK Council and Nominations Committee member.He was also a longstanding member of the Scottish Council of the CBI and SCDI Council.

-Ian is currently Independent Chair of the Scottish Police Negotiating Board, the regulatory body that considers a range of matters relating to police officer terms and conditions in Scotland, and also chairs the Scottish Police Consultative Forum.
-This involvement is complemented at UK level where Ian was a Board member of the Security Industry Authority, which is responsible for regulating the private security industry across the UK.
+Previously Ian was Independent Chair of the Scottish Police Negotiating Board, the regulatory body that considers a range of matters relating to police officer terms and conditions in Scotland, and also chairs the Scottish Police Consultative Forum.
+This involvement was complemented at UK level where Ian was a Board member of the Security Industry Authority, which is responsible for regulating the private security industry across the UK.

 Ian's recent private sector involvement included Board membership at Critiqom Ltd, a leading print and mail services provider alongside membership of the Scottish Advisory Committee for Ofcom, the telecomms regulator.